metamorph-inc/cpython/Doc/tutorial/modules.rst

 The variable ``sys.path`` is a list of strings that determines the interpreter's search path for modules.
-It is initialized to a default path taken from the environment variable :envvar:`PYTHONPATH`, or from a built-in default if :envvar:`PYTHONPATH` is not set.
+It is initialized to a default path taken from the environment variable :envvar:`OMPYTHONPATH`, or from a built-in default if :envvar:`OMPYTHONPATH` is not set.
 You can modify it using standard list operations::

    >>> import sys